 I confirm the miracle.

 Soon, the entire family is seated around the dinner table.
 Like me, my father and siblings eye the dishes with apprehension.
 We know the fragrance that wafts from each dish is but a curse in disguise.
 Mother, with her ebony hair coiled in a nervous bun and papery lips that spew no lack of diatribes, has never allowed a scrap of food to remain on the dinner table.
 Even the most minuscule bread crumb is detected by her eyes.
-We have all suffered through her tedious lectures, at the end of which each victim feels scarfing down the remaining food is a far better option than listening to one more word hurl from her mouth.
-My grandmother, I think, is the only one who has never been the recipient of Mother’s talks.
+We have all suffered through her tedious lectures.
+In the end, each victim feels scarfing down the remaining food is a far better option than listening to one more word hurl from her mouth.
+My grandmother, I think, is the only one who has never been the recipient of my mother’s talks.
 The two share a strange frugality in the consumption of food.

-“Nothing,” I mutter, but inside my heart launches into a tap number.
+“Nothing,” I mutter.
+But inside, my heart launches into a tap number.
 For the next torturous minutes I gnaw on a piece of pork until it is mush in my mouth.
 I swallow.
 It climbs down the walls of my throat, forces through the canals of my intestines, and slides to a stop next to the slice of pizza.
 They stay: a boulder and a pebble in a crevice of my body.
 Unmoving.
 In that moment I am infuriated, both at myself for the heedless purchase from Domino’s and at my mother for her ridiculous rule.
-Underneath the table, I wring my hands into an anxious tangle.
+Under the table, I wring my hands into an anxious tangle.

 “Mom?”
 It comes out as a rasp, inaudible over the chatter of the crowd.
-I clear my throat, and proclaim: “Mom.
-I can’t finish.”
+I clear my throat, and proclaim: “Mom, I can’t finish.”
 All heads swivel to me.
 My father, a hulking figure of a man, is shaking his head in a painstakingly slow, deliberate way.
-My mother’s eyes narrow: “Claire, we’ve talked about this.
-You know I hate it when you waste food.”
+My mother’s eyes narrow.
+“Claire, you know I hate it when you waste food.”

 My hands clench into fists.

-The single word lingers in the brisk air of the room.
-There is nothing but silence.
-Eerie, dead silence that seems to drape over the dining room.
+The single word hangs in the room.
+Eerie, dead silence seems to drape over the dining room.
 Everyone watches as my mother rises and approaches until she is an eyelash away from my face; we breathe the same air.
 All I see is her nose, contracting and flaring with each intake of air.
 I count her breaths.
 Finally, when I see her nose start to wrinkle in erratic patterns, I brace myself against the back of my chair.
 Her lips part.
 Yet the sudden sound of wood against marble echoing throughout the room stops my mother before she can speak.
-My grandmother materializes to stand before me.
+My grandmother materializes before me.

 “My family and I lived through it.
 The government, Mao, targeted the upper class, the intellectuals.
-My father was sent to labor on the fields.
-Mother, your great grandmother, never mentioned his name again.
+My father was sent to labor in the fields.
+Mother, your great-grandmother, never mentioned his name again.
 The Red Guards, groups of Chinese teenagers tasked to enforce Mao’s policies, ransacked our house almost every week.
 Any paintings or artifacts were taken and destroyed.
 It broke my mother’s heart.
 She was a scholar, a learner, much like yourself.”

 Here, my grandmother pauses, hands clawing at the skin of her thighs.
-She continues: “Worst of all was the hunger, this permanent ache in our bodies, like a monster unsatisfied and unrelenting.
-People starved to death everyday.
-The corpses were tossed into holes in the ground, one body atop another; when a hole was filled, they dug another.
+She continues, “Worst of all was the hunger – a permanent ache in our bodies, like a monster unsatisfied and unrelenting.
+People starved to death every day.
+The corpses were tossed into holes in the ground, one body atop another; when a hole was filled, they dug a new one.
 As children, we did not understand what was happening.
-We fought over meals when we had them; no crumbs were left on the plates.
-My mother often offered her share of food to us and went days without a meal.”
+We fought over meals when we had them; no crumbs were left.
+My mother often offered us her share of food and went days without a meal.”